linode/terraform-provider-linode/README.md

 You'll also need to correctly configure a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`.

-To compile the provider, run `make build`.
+To compile the provider, run `make`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 Clone this repository to: `$GOPATH/src/github.com/linode/terraform-provider-linode`